-Pete Townshend and Roger Daltrey join me In the Studio in this classic rock interview for the first in a two-part look at the anniversary of the October 1973 magnum opus Quadrophenia, which certainly is much more appreciated today than upon its initial release.
+Pete Townshend and Roger Daltrey join me In the Studio in this classic rock interview for the first in a two-part look at the fiftieth anniversary of the October 1973 magnum opus Quadrophenia, which certainly is much more appreciated today than upon its initial release.
 It was a challenge to many US fans in 1973 precisely because it was so incredibly authentic to the London post-War experience, in the same way West Side Story was the New York City version of the same period.
-And then there were a myriad of logistics problems for the release.First off, vinyl records are made of polyvinyl chloride, PVC, a petroleum product.
+And then there were a myriad of logistics problems for the Quadrophenia release.First off, vinyl records are made of polyvinyl chloride, PVC, a petroleum product.
 And in October 1973 precisely when The Who delivered Quadrophenia to the record pressing plants, the Organization of Petroleum Exporting Countries, or OPEC, had decided to stop selling oil to the West in a high-stakes game of chicken in a successful ploy to raise the price of crude oil.
-Records are made of the petrochemical polyvinyl chloride, so the result was that many Who fans were not able to actually obtain a copy of the double album until after the Quadrophenia tour was over!
+So the result was that many Who fans were not able to actually obtain a copy of the double album until after the Quadrophenia tour was over!